sankg7/Demo-java/README.md

 fsvbsfg### Demo-java ######
-This repo Can be used to show how to build a java app using Maven as an example bu
+This repo Can be used to show how to build a java app using Maven as